 Optimization Top Tip Early career developers can expect to come across challenges involving Programming and Algorithms or General Problem Solving in their day-to-day roles, so this is where organizations should focus their assessment efforts.
 Being able to offer assessments relevant to the role and experience level is more engaging for candidates and gives them the opportunity to shine.
 Equally, knowing where junior developers need support (e.g., Optimization programming challenges) enables you to build a structured development plan to retain those hired.
 Programming Language Choice by Skill Investigating programming language popularity among early careers developers further, we explored what languages candidates prefer when tackling challenges from each of our four skills domains (Figure 7).
 Candidates preferred using C++ for all challenges aside from Programming and Algorithms, where C is the language of choice.
 Figure 7.
-The Top Three Preferred Programming Languages for Different Skills Programming and Algorithms General Programming Problem Solving Data Structures Optimization lst G G 2nd C 3rd 8 C C Top Tip As a minimum, make these top three coding languages available to candidates in your assessments.
+The Top Three Preferred Programming Languages for Different Skills Programming and Algorithms General Programming Problem Solving Data Structures Optimization lst G © © 2nd C 3rd 6 C C Top Tip As a minimum, make these top three coding languages available to candidates in your assessments.
 You may also benefit from hiring candidates that can flexibly interchange between different programming languages.
 Prioritize and support the learning of other languages as part of early career developers' development.
 Conclusion Software-driven businesses continue to face persistent talent shortages and hiring teams must adopt more inclusive approaches in their assessment and selection processes.
 It is encouraging to see that the quality of talent has remained consistent over the past few years, however, identifying the right software engineering talent and reducing false negatives remains a challenge.
 To overcome this, using more inclusive automated scoring methods can help retain more candidates in the hiring process and can significantly improve outcomes for all candidates, especially females.
 Understanding today's candidates holistically and taking note of their strengths and programming language preferences is vital for the hiring process and beyond.
-Teams are more likely to find the right developers in 2023 if candidates are given assessments that are job-relevant, and are given the flexibility to select coding languages they are most comfortable with.
+Teams are more likely to find the right developers if candidates are given assessments that are job-relevant, and are given the flexibility to select coding languages they are most comfortable with.
 When hiring early career software developers, teams should consider what skills they are willing to train and develop as developers embark on their career with them and upskill.
 Teams should assess for more than job readiness, but also for potential to succeed on the job.
 It is essential for recruiting strategies to move beyond qualifications and resumes or traditional coding assessments that eliminate talent with potential from the funnel.
 Using the latest technologies provides rich insights that help teams make the best hiring decisions.
 SHL's Technology Hiring Solution delivers a fast, fair, and accurate technical evaluation process.
 It uses the power of artificial intelligence to score solutions that are not compilable due to forgivable errors.
 By identifying additional candidates, you can improve throughput by at least 25% and improve outcomes for 27% of female candidates.
 Leading organizations across technology, banking, automobile, and education and more rely on us to identify the right software engineers to move their businesses forward.
 Assess, Interview, and Hire the Right Software Developers in 2023 Learn more about SHL's Technology Hiring Solution at shl.com/tech-hiring.
+SHL brings powerful and transparent AI technology, data science, and objectivity to help companies attract, develop, and grow the workforce they need to succeed in the digital era.
+We empower talent strategies to unlock the full potential of your greatest asset-people.